 A nice warm meal on those cold winter days should be mandatory.
 We know you have a few recipes up your sleeve, but why not take the winter to really focus on your cooking skills?
 There are plenty of nutrition workshops that we offer at Boomerang that will make you the envy of all your friends in no time.

 Winter should not equal isolation

 We’ve given you some fun options you can explore for both outdoor and indoor hobbies, but there’s nothing fun about feeling isolated.
 The pandemic has really made it difficult to stay physically connected to the people we love, and those challenges will continue through much of this winter.

 What we’re hoping you’ll do with some of these hobbies is include your friends and family.
 You may not be able to physically have them with you, but there are ways to keep connected with those you care about.
 For example, you can share photos of your daily walk with people from your neighbourhood.
 When you’re cooking, call up one of your family members and put them on video chat.
 Maybe you two can try new recipes together.

 The point is to not be alone, even though that may be your physical reality.
 This has been a tough time for all of us, but if you can take steps to lessen any feelings of isolation, you should take those steps.

 Boomerang builds community

 At our core, Boomerang is all about building community.
-Our workshops are a way to get you through the door, and once you’re in, our hope is that you connect with other members of our community who share your interests.
-So when you sign up for Boomerang, know that it’s more than just baking workshops and book clubs.
+Our classes are a way to get you through the door, and once you’re in, our hope is that you connect with other members of our community who share your interests.
+So when you sign up for Boomerang, know that it’s more than just yoga classes and Zumba.
 We’re connecting people with people to build a vibrant community who can depend on each other outside of our services.